St. Mary's School, Kuala Lumpur: In the Golden Triangle premise

 By 1949, there were as many as 500 students in the school, and the school Certificate class obtained full pass with 10 distinctions out of 23.
 School was expanded in 1955 with the construction of Domestic Science room.
 The students in Form 1 and 2 were also taught with a new subject, Home Science.
 First celebration of the school birthday was officially held after 43 years of establishment at 14 October.

 Parent-Teacher Association of the school was formed on 10 July 1956.
 Later on 1 November 1957, the Revd Tan Sri Roland Koh (subsequently the first Bishop after the Diocese of West Malaysia was formed in 1970) opened more new classrooms for the primary education students.

-1 January 1958 saw the separation of St. Mary's into primary and secondary schools, with Mrs. Louise LaBrooy assuming the principal seat for the primary school.
+1 January 1958 saw the separation of St. Mary's into primary and secondary schools, with Louise LaBrooy assuming the principal seat for the primary school.